 Call queueing can be a blessing to customers looking to connect with an available representative quickly and efficiently, by allowing multiple callers to stay on hold until the right agent becomes available.
 It is equally important that you provide your patrons with accurate wait times or update them regarding their place in line; whether it’s based on need, status or simply sequential placements, these queues will help diminish customer callback numbers.

 Call monitoring gives a supervisor the ability to monitor live calls for better training, optimization of agent performance and improved customer service.
-It provides call coaching through “call whisper,” which is when a manager can guide an agent on the phone without being heard by their caller.
 Additionally, with “call barge” they are able to take over as needed in order to ensure that each situation has been handled properly.

 By using Caller ID, agents can quickly identify who is calling and access their contact information before speaking with them.
 This makes it easier for them to prioritize calls and be prepared to deliver the best possible customer service experience.